eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 these annotations is present, Java null values _are_ checked at compile time, and no runtime checks are necessary.

+## Java methods and properties

+Ceylon makes use of the JavaBeans conventions when representing a Java class.

 ### Java properties are exposed as Ceylon attributes

 A getter or getter/setter pair belonging to a Java class will